 - Create storage space for accessories, including purses, belts, ties, scarves, and miscellaneous accessories.

 - Add drawers for concealed storage, particularly for items like jewelry.

 Custom Closets Can Add Value Throughout Your Home

-When people think about remodeling closets, the master bedroom closet is often a top priority.
-However, there are plenty of areas in the home that lack storage space beyond the master suite that could benefit from a custom storage solution.
-There's really no limit to the ways you can solve storage issues throughout your home.
+When people think about remodeling closets, the primary bedroom closet is often a top priority.
+However, there are plenty of areas in the home that lack storage space beyond the primary suite that could benefit from a custom storage solution.
+There’s really no limit to the ways you can solve storage issues throughout your home.
 Think outside the box.
 Where are your biggest challenges with clutter?

 Custom Closets in Children’s and Teen’s Bedrooms

 As parents, we all face the perpetual battle of asking our children to clean their rooms.
 When you custom design a closet for your child’s room, you can design a space that not only provides ample storage, but it can also make it easier for your children to keep their toys off the floor.
 Create specialized areas for hanging clothes, storing toys, books, or personal items, in shelves or drawers—unique to their personal belongings.